hebda/proximal_causal_learning/README.md

-# negative_controls_simulations
+# proximal_causal_learning
-Collection of notebooks to simulate various DAGs and understand bias and variance properties of the negative controls estimator.
+Collection of notebooks to simulate various DAGs and understand bias and variance properties of the Proximal Causal Learning estimator.

 These experiments are featured in PAPER, by AUTHORS.